radar/ryanbigg.com/_posts/2013-10-14-violence-in-the-ruby-community.markdown

 things grow".
 If there is a little violence, you can sure bet that big violence will be on its way.

-What does this mean pratically in the Ruby community?
+What does this mean practically in the Ruby community?
 We think, that like any other community, if small things are said or done or encouraged, whether the people are intoxicated or not, it breaks down people's sensitivity towards those things.
 We think that encouraging a woman to do bodyshots at a